 Shrimp has two veins, one on the back and one on the belly.
-Most grocery stores de-vein the back one.
-To de-vein the belly one, hold the shrimp vertically in your left hand, or less dominant hand, and use a knife to slit where the vein is.
+Most grocery stores devein the back one.
+To devein the belly one, hold the shrimp vertically in your left hand, or less dominant hand, and use a knife to slit where the vein is.
 Then use your fingers to pull out the vein.

-Once you have de-shelled and de-veined all shrimp, wash and rinse them well and pat dry with paper towel.
+Once you have de-shelled and de-veined all shrimp, wash and rinse them well and pat dry with a paper towel.
 Place them on a large plate and add a pinch of Himalayan pink salt, freshly ground black pepper, and paprika.
 Toss and mix well, and set aside.

-Turn the heat to medium-high and heat a 10-inch hard-anodized non-stick fry pan for 2 minutes.
+Turn the heat to medium-high and heat a 12-inch hard-anodized non-stick fry pan for 2 minutes.
 Then turn the heat to medium and add 1 cup of avocado oil.
-Grab one shrimp at a time, quickly dab it again in the sweet rice flour, on both sides, and then lay flat in the frying pan.
+Add the shrimp to the pan, try to lay them flat, one at a time, and cook for 2 minutes.

-Place the honey shrimp on a serving plate, top with candied walnuts and garnish with chopped green onions.
+Place the honey shrimp on a serving plate, top with candied walnuts, and garnish with chopped green onions.

 All done!
 Enjoy a super delicious and satisfying Honey Walnut Shrimp.